Author: Dr. Jean-Paul Rodrigue

 1. Contemporary Production Systems

-As the fourth industrial revolution unfolds, production and consumption are the two core components of economic systems and are both interrelated through the conventional supply/demand relationship.
+As the fourth industrial revolution unfolds, production and consumption are two core components of economic systems and are both interrelated through the conventional supply/demand relationship.
 Basic economic theory underlines that what is being consumed must be produced, and what is being produced must be consumed.
 Any disequilibrium between supply and demand can be considered a market failure.
 On one side, insufficient production involves shortages and price increases, while on the other, overproduction and overcapacity involve waste, storage of excess inventory, and price volatility.
-It is mainly through corporations and their perception of market opportunities that a set of decisions is made about allocating scarce resources, reconciling production (supply) and consumption (demand).
-This cannot occur without freight flows within a complex distribution system that includes modes, terminals, but also facilities consolidating, storing, and deconsolidating these flows.
+Economic cycles are the outcome of the continuously shifting balance between supply and demand, with recessions usually taking place when supply exceeds demand for a period.
+It is mainly through corporations and their perception of market opportunities that decisions are made about allocating scarce resources and reconciling production (supply) and consumption (demand).
+While end markets are composed of individuals, production requires the organization and management of resources by hierarchical decision-making structures.
+The complexity and scale of contemporary manufacturing lean on an ecosystem of corporations of various sizes characterized by a small number of large corporations and a large number of small and medium-sized enterprises.
+This ecosystem generates freight flows within a complex distribution system that includes modes, and terminals, but also facilities consolidating, storing, and deconsolidating these flows.

 Manufacturing is a core economic function as it produces tangible goods fulfilling various needs using processes that can be manual (using tools), mechanical (using machines and automation), chemical (reactions), and even biological (such as fermentation).
-It has a cost structure composed of direct (such as materials and wages) and indirect costs (such as distribution), which are often location-specific.
+It has a cost structure composed of direct costs, such as materials and wages, and indirect costs, such as distribution, which are often location-specific.
 Producing the same output at different locations can be associated with a different cost structure because input costs such as labor, land, and energy will vary.
 Contemporary manufacturing systems are constantly adapting to significant changes in production factors, distribution, and production networks:

 - Production networks.
 In the past, most relationships between elements of the production system took place between autonomous entities, which tended to be smaller in size.
 As such, those production networks tended to be rather uncoordinated.
 The emergence of multinational corporations underlines a higher level of linkages within production systems.
 Many activities that previously took place over several entities are now occurring within the same corporate entity.
 While in the 1950s, the share of the global economic output attributable to multinational corporations was in the 2% to 4% range, by the early 21st century, this share has surged to a range between 25% and 50%.
 About 30% of all global trade occurs within elements of the same corporation, with this share climbing to 50% for trade concerning advanced economies.
 Competing and complementary transnational production networks are thus being established.

-In many cases, so-called “platform companies” have become new paradigms where the function of manufacturing has been removed from the core of corporate activities.
+In many cases, “platform companies” have become new paradigms where the function of manufacturing has been removed from the core of corporate activities.
 Corporations following this strategy, particularly mass retailers, have been active in taking advantage of the “China effect” in several manufacturing activities in the late 20th and early 21st centuries.
-Yet, this advantage is being eroded with rising input costs and protectionist measures, inciting re-shoring where offshored activities are brought back from locations they were initially offshored.
+This has been associated with massive offshoring of manufacturing.
+Yet, this advantage is being eroded with rising input costs and protectionist measures, inciting re-shoring where offshored activities are brought back from locations they were initially offshored to alternative locations.
 This underlines that locational decisions are continually being reassessed, considering changes in global input costs and regulations.
 Additionally, the attention of public policy is shifting from the promotion of competitiveness to the development of capabilities.
 The primary rationale is that competitiveness tends to focus on decreasing input costs, while capabilities focus on increasing the added value provided by the manufacturing sector.

 2. Defining Value Chains